deuts/deuts.github.io/content/posts/streaming-movies-tv-shows-kodi/index.md

   - jellyfin
 slug: streaming-movies-tv-shows-kodi
 draft: false
+description: You can set up Kodi to stream media from a VPS or local server using Apache or Nginx.
+See the video for details on adding remote media sources in Kodi.
 ---

 When I started hoarding movies and TV shows back when streaming services were not yet a thing, of course I played them using VLC.
 But you can only do that on a computer.
 These media are better consumed over TV, right?